mpuetz/LUKS-unlock-by-usb-ssh-passphrase/index.md

 All credits and rights for these scripts belong to them.

-I made this script beecause I used an usb-drive to unlock my server.
-Because i wanted to be able to remotely reboot the server if necessary, I had to let the usb-drive plugged into the server, which makes any encryption more or less useless.
-Because of that I began searching for other ways to unlock the serverand found the script i metnioned above, which was very similar to the script I already used for unlocking.
+I made this script because I used an usb-drive to unlock my server.
+Wanting to be able to remotely reboot the server if necessary, I had to let the usb-drive plugged into the server, which makes any encryption more or less useless.
+Because of that I began searching for other ways to unlock the server and found the script i mentioned above, which was very similar to the script I already used for unlocking.
-After having read both of them it was clear they have got the same roots, so I thought it schould be possible to combine them, which is exactly what I did.
+After having read both of them it was clear they have got the same roots, so I thought it should be possible to combine them, which is exactly what I did.

-This Script was tested on Ubuntu Server 14.04.
+This Script was tested on Ubuntu Server 14.04 and 16.04.
 I am not responsible for any changes you make to your system.
 Continue with caution and ensure to have an initramfs-backup you can use to boot if something strange happens.

 The script works for me when having one LVM to unlock.
 This script also works with RAID 1.